-Requirements at A level for the BSc course are typically AAB to include a minimum of AS-level Chemistry grade C and two science A-levels from Biology/Chemistry/Physics/Maths/Psychology/Geography/ Environmental Science/Computing/IT.
+Requirements at A level for the BSc course are typically AAB (AAA for the Study Abroad option) to include a minimum of AS-level Chemistry grade C and two science A-levels from Biology/Chemistry/Physics/Maths/Psychology/Geography/ Environmental Science/Computing/IT.
 For entry to the MSci course we require A-Level grades of AAA to include a minimum of AS-level Chemistry grade C, one A-Level in Biology/Human Biology and one from Chemistry/Physics/Maths /Psychology/Geography/Environmental Science/Computing/IT.
 Applicants with other types of qualification should enquire for details.

 All candidates should have GCSE English language at grade C or above, or certain alternative English qualifications.

 Candidates should also have a minimum of grade B in GCSE Mathematics or the equivalent.
 We will also consider 'Access' course Mathematics components.

 We welcome applications from mature candidates.

 After receiving your application we will invite you to an Open Day for informal discussions with members of staff and to visit the campus.
 More information on applying.